AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 </p>

 Recall **Figure 5** from the Literature Review section.

-While Figure 5 assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the qualitative principles that the Figure illustrates.
+While Figure 5 assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the qualitative principles that the figure illustrates.

-In Figure 5, in the range of 20 to 30 degrees C (the approximate range of experimental temperatures for Trials 1-6), the percent difference in solubility of oxygen and nitrogen (the primary components of air) is relatively small.
-As temperature increases from 20 to 30 degrees C, a 50% increase in temperature, oxygen's solubility drops from approximately 4.3 to 3.5 mg / 100 g $H_2O$, an approximately 18% decrease in solubility.
-Such a difference in solubility may not have visually assessable consequences for bubble formation.
+In Figure 5, in the range of 20 to 30 C (the approximate range of experimental temperatures for Trials 1-6), the percent difference in solubility of oxygen and nitrogen (the primary components of air) is relatively small.
+As temperature increases from 20 to 30 C, a 50% increase in temperature, oxygen's solubility drops from approximately 4.3 to 3.5 mg / 100 g $H_2O$, an approximately 18% decrease in solubility.
+Such a difference in solubility may not have visible consequences for bubble formation.

-To observe an appreciable difference in bubble formation in the fluidized bed, a greater temperature difference between experimental trials may be required.
-For instance, over the range 10 to 40 degrees C, oxygen's solubility shifts from approximately 5 to 3 mg / 100 g $H_2O$, a percent change of 40%.
-This percent change is twice that which characterized Trials 1-6, and such a difference may provide more distinguishable results.
+To observe an appreciable difference in bubble formation in the fluidized bed, a greater temperature difference between trials may have been required.
+For instance, over the range 10 to 40 C, oxygen's solubility shifts from approximately 5 to 3 mg / 100 g $H_2O$, a percent change of 40%.
+This percent change is twice that which characterized Trials 1-6, and such a difference may have provided more distinguishable results.

-An alternative explanation is the following experimental oversight: the lack of recording the temperature of the reactor's effluent water.
-The temperature of water measured at the flow accumulator was irrelevant if this temperature was not approximately that of the water which passed through the reactor.
+An alternative explanation was the following experimental oversight.
+At the time of these experiments, only the temperature of influent water was recorded.
+The temperature of influent water measured at the first flow accumulator was irrelevant if this temperature was not approximately that of the water which passed through the reactor.

 The subteam also observed that, with the exception of Trial 6, percent standard deviation in temperature decreased as the influent water's temperature reached extremes relative to the trials' conditions.
 This suggested that the temperature of each trial's influent water had begun to plateau, but had not yet reached extreme values of the laboratory sink's potential temperatures.

 #### Testing Wider Temperature Ranges

 When two temperature probes were installed in the system, the temperature of the influent versus effluent water was measured to be relatively consistent across the system.
-For instance, as shown in Figure 15, after an adjustment period at the start of the experiment, influent and effluent temperatures reached relatively stable levels of 43 and 41 degrees C, respectively.
+As Figure 15 shows, after an initial ladjustment period, influent and effluent temperatures reached relatively stable levels of 43 and 41 C, respectively.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/temperaturevtime_20190319trial3.png?raw=true" height=350>